ssenmosip/mosip-temp-documentation/FRS-PMS.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### POST /partners/{partnerID}/partnerAPIKeyRequest
-This request is used to submit Partner api key request.
+This API would be used to submit Partner api key request.

 <div>https://mosip.io/partnermanagement/v1/partners/{partnerID}/partnerAPIKeyRequest</div>